Emilianalila/Emilianalila/README.md

 ## Hi there! 👋 I'm Emiliana

-A passionate software developer from Argentina 🇦🇷.
+A passionate Software developer from Argentina 🇦🇷.
 <br>
 Currently living in Sweden 🇸🇪.